-“A leader’s job is not to do the work for others, it’s to help others figure out how to do it themselves, to get things done, and to succeed beyond what they thought possible”. – Simon Sinek1
+“A leader’s job is not to do the work for others, it’s to help others figure out how to do it themselves, to get things done, and to succeed beyond what they thought possible”.– Simon Sinek1

 Competent leadership has become a strategic advantage and undoubtedly, all companies strive to find themselves the best ones.
 In today’s time, when a workplace has a mix of several generations in its workforce, the way leaders behave is also changing rapidly.

 Leadership development is not just for individuals in senior positions, but the time calls for every employee to be competent leaders in different capacities.
-According to the Brandon Hall’s State of Leadership Development 2015, 83% of companies believe employees at all levels should be developed as leaders2.
+According to Brandon Hall’s State of Leadership Development 2015, 83% of companies believe employees at all levels should be developed as leaders2.
 This does not mean there is no distinction between a leader and his/her team.
 The difference is in the experience and the depth of knowledge in a field.
 However, leaders should create an environment to motivate the team to perform without being too dependent and without compromising on quality.
 The leader is there to develop, inspire, and make sure what the team is doing today will add to the future goals of the company.

 Developing leadership qualities at all levels

-To develop leaders, companies must analyse and invest in the right interventions.
-For instance, Piramal group, which won 2017’s SHRM’s award5 in Accelerated Leadership Development, includes interventions that make sure its own employees are being developed in a manner suited for a leadership role.
+To develop leaders, companies must analyze and invest in the right interventions.
+For instance, the Piramal group, which won 2017’s SHRM’s award5 in Accelerated Leadership Development, includes interventions that make sure its own employees are being developed in a manner suited for a leadership role.
 Their aim is to “grow their own leaders”.

-“We aspire to have 60% of our open positions at senior and mid management, staffed by internal promotions of high potentials, within a 3 year time frame.
-In order to meet the ambitious 2020 Vision, Piramal as a Group is committed to augmenting the talent pipeline by focusing on both, talent acquisition and talent development.” – Piramal Group
+“We aspire to have 60% of our open positions at senior and mid-management, staffed by internal promotions of high potentials, within a 3-year time frame.
+In order to meet the ambitious 2020 Vision, Piramal as a Group is committed to augmenting the talent pipeline by focusing on both, talent acquisition and talent development.”– Piramal Group

-Thus, organisations will know how to develop leaders once they understand their existing company situation and future objectives.
+Thus, organizations will know how to develop leaders once they understand their existing company situation and future objectives.
 The process should be strategic and well thought of, before going forward with any action.
-Leaders are the ones who lay the path for company’s future, and the best way to ensure the path is going to be safe is by investing in the right practices today.
+Leaders are the ones who lay the path for the company’s future, and the best way to ensure the path is going to be safe is by investing in the right practices today.

 Contribution of existing leaders

 “Ultimately, leadership is not about glorious crowning acts.
 It’s about keeping your team focused on a goal and motivated to do their best to achieve it, especially when the stakes are high and the consequences really matter.
-It is about laying the groundwork for others’ success, and then standing back and letting them shine.” — Chris Hadfield, astronaut and former Commander of the International Space Station6
+It is about laying the groundwork for others’ success, and then standing back and letting them shine.”— Chris Hadfield, astronaut and former Commander of the International Space Station6

 In a world where changes occur by the minute, it is important for a leader to be agile and act as per the situation.
-For instance according to the Global Leadership Forecast 20187, leaders who are willing to embrace the digital-era changes outperform others by 50%.
+For instance, according to the Global Leadership Forecast 20187, leaders who are willing to embrace the digital-era changes outperform others by 50%.

 Leading by example is the need of the hour and has become a necessary practice.
-Mahatma Gandhi was able to influence an entire country to stand along with him, because he did not just preach, but followed what he believed in.
+Mahatma Gandhi was able to influence an entire country to stand along with him because he did not just preach, but followed what he believed in.
 Every company has a vision that it strives for.
-When leaders act along the same lines as they preach, they generate a sense of alignment and respect for themselves among its team.
-This creates similar sets of behaviors that are critical for a company win the competitive game.
+When leaders act along the same lines as they preach, they generate a sense of alignment and respect for themselves among their team.
+This creates similar sets of behaviors that are critical for a company to win the competitive game.
 Leaders’ actions set a trail of behaviors.
 If they behave well, there is a high chance employees will follow their suit, which will lead to a strategically aligned culture.
 However, if leaders do not walk the talk, their employees will most certainly lead to a misaligned culture.

-Eventually an aligned company culture will create leaders who already are following company values and thus, are bound to do well.
+Eventually, aligned company culture will create leaders who already are following company values and thus, are bound to do well.
 In addition, leaders should encourage, teach, and motivate the employees to think and act like leaders of the company.
 They need to provide employees with autonomy, trust, and space to do the job right.
 It simply means that employees will excel and grow most in presence of a mixture of external help and self-learning.
 According to the Global Leadership Forecast, to attain leadership skills, employees prefer the following in the same order:

 - Coaching from external mentors (74%)